-- Developed the account authority management system to ensure that only authorized users have the access to the system and service, standardized the management of business systems and infrastructure accounts and prevented unauthorized access; - Principles covering establishment, change of authority, disabling of users and destroy of account were set and strictly implemented.
+- The Company developed the account authority management system to ensure that only authorised users can access to the system and service.
+It standardised the management of business systems and infrastructure accounts and prevented any unauthorised access; - Principles covering account establishment, change of authority, disabling of users and close of account were set and strictly implemented.